 These responses can also be represented in a row of emojis with corresponding values assigned to each.
 The quantitative nature of the CSAT score makes it easy to calculate.
 CSAT surveys can be sent out via email, text message, social media DMs, live chat, in-store terminals, and many other channels.

-How to calculate CSAT?
+How to Calculate CSAT?

 CSAT = (Total number of satisfied responses/ Total number of responses) x 100